django/channels/docs/topics/consumers.rst

     class BasicHttpConsumer(AsyncHttpConsumer):
         async def handle(self, body):
             await asyncio.sleep(10)
-            await self.send_response(200, 'Your response text', headers=[
+            await self.send_response(200, b'Your response bytes', headers=[
                 ('Content-Type', 'text/plain'),
             ])

 You are expected to implement your own ``self.handle`` method.
 The method receives the whole request body as a single bytestring.
 Headers may either be passed as a list of tuples or as a dictionary.
-The body content is expected to be a unicode string.
+The response body content is expected to be a bytestring.

 If you need more control over the response, e.g. for implementing long polling, use the lower level ``self.send_headers`` and ``self.send_body``